Managing your assets and debts

 Note

-You can only update the value of an asset or liability on the current date or on the original purchase/drawdown date from the Net Worth page.
+You can only update the value of an asset or debt on the current date or on the original purchase/drawdown date from the Net Worth page.
 In order to update the value on a different date, it's best to use the Calendar page.

 For detail on how to do this see below